Josh-moreton/needatradesman/PROJECT_PROGRESS.md

   - ESLint v9+ configured with correct ignores for build/output/deps
   - Unused imports and warnings cleaned up

+- **Authentication & Routing**
+  - Authenticated users are redirected to `/dashboard` by default (not the landing page)
+  - Dashboard pages redirect unauthenticated users to sign-in, and users without a role to onboarding

 ## 🟡 In Progress / Needs Attention

 - **Job Feed for Tradespeople**